carrot-kpi/monorepo/packages/frontend/CONTRIBUTING.md

   `WALLETCONNECT_PROJECT_ID` and `FATHOM_SITE_ID` envs are optional and will activate either WalletConnect or Fathom privacy preserving tracking features only if specified.
+- `build:dev`: this will build the host frontend in dev mode.
+The build's output will be placed under the `build` folder, which will contain a frontend app ready to be published.
+In this build the `WALLETCONNECT_PROJECT_ID` and `FATHOM_SITE_ID` envs are optional and will activate either WalletConnect or Fathom privacy preserving tracking features only if specified.
 - `build:library`: this will bundle the app in library format, ready to be consumed by template developers that want functional playground modes for their template frontends.
 The end bundle is put under `dist` and the